kimjammer/Neuro/README.md

 ExLlamaV2_HF loader with cache_8bit turned on.
 The openai api extension must be turned on, as this is how we interact with the LLM. text-generation-webui and the LLM must be installed and started separately.

-Alternatively, you can load any other model into text-generation-webui or modify llmWrapper.py to point to any other openapi compatible endpoint.
+Alternatively, you can load any other model into text-generation-webui or modify constants.py to point to any other openapi compatible endpoint.
+Note that this project uses some parameters only on text-generation-webui.

 ### STT

 This project uses the excellent [KoljaB/RealtimeSTT](https://github.com/KoljaB/RealtimeSTT), which can transcribe an incoming audio stream, not just a file.
-This means that the text is transcribed as the person is talking, and so transcription ends almost immedeatly after speech ends.
+This means that the text is transcribed as the person is talking, and so transcription ends almost immediately after speech ends.
 It is configured to use the faster_whisper tiny.en model.

 ### TTS